stippi/WonderBrush-v2/README.md

 # WonderBrush 2.1.2
+WonderBrush is a vector/bitmap graphics application for the Haiku operating system.
+See http://yellowbites.com/wonderbrush.html for more details.
+To learn more about Haiku, visit https://haiku-os.org.

 This is the last known version of the code for WonderBrush as it is included in Haiku, restored from a backup and stripped off the SVN stuff and most code which should not be necessary to build WonderBrush.